torvalds/linux/Documentation/locking/locktypes.rst

  - raw_spinlock_t
  - bit spinlocks

-On non-PREEMPT_RT kernels, these lock types are also spinning locks:
+On analn-PREEMPT_RT kernels, these lock types are also spinning locks:

  - spinlock_t
  - rwlock_t